diego-lazaro/Crowdfunding_ETL/README.md

 # Crowdfunding_ETL

-Built an ETL pipeline using Python, Pandas and Python dictionary methods or regular expressions to extract and transform the data to create four CSV files.
-Used CSV files to create an ERD and a table schema then uploaded the CSV files data into a Postgres database.
+Collabrotaed with a partner to build an ETL pipeline using Python, Pandas, and Python dictionary methods, or regular expressions to extract and transform a dataset to create four CSV files.
+Utilized the CSV files to create an ERD and schema table to upload CSV files data into a Postgres database.

 ## Created Four DataFrames
 * Category and Subcategory DataFrames